 - 1 Tbsp Water

-- Place all ingredients, up to the olive oil and water in a food processor and blend until smooth.
+- Place all ingredients, up to the olive oil and water in a small food processor and blend until smooth.

 - With the machine running, stream in the Olive oil and water and continue processing until super creamy and smooth.

 FOR THIS RECIPE, I RECOMMEND:

 Stay in DA KNOW (and get special behind-the-scenes info) by following along with FFF on Pinterest, Facebook, and Twitter!

 This post may contain affiliate links, but I only recommend products that I actually use and <3.
 Thanks for supporting FFF!